Nepomuceno/arm-tutorial/README.md

 Tutorial on how to build advanced templates with Azure resource manager.

 #Pre-Requisites
-You will need to have the Azure Command Line Tools instaled on you PC you can use Powershell *or* the Azure CLI
+You will need to have the Azure Command Line Tools instaled on you PC.
+To do this, you can use Powershell *or* the Azure CLI

 To install Azure CLI, run the following;